 To review, the overarching goal of ART is to reduce further disease and early death from HIV/AIDS, as well as to prevent transmission of HIV to others (Treatment as Prevention).

 - ART should be offered to all HIV-1 infected patients, regardless of immune status.

 - Highly effective ART regimens, such as those found in the DHHS HIV guidelines, should be considered for initial treatment.

-- Drug therapy should always be patient-specific and determined based on kidney and liver function, HBV status, cardiovascular risk, drug resistance testing, genotype/phenotype, and HLA-B*5701 status (if abacavir use).
+- Drug therapy should always be patient-specific and determined based on kidney and liver function, HBV status, cardiovascular risk, child-bearing potential and pregnancy status, drug resistance testing, genotype/phenotype, and HLA-B*5701 status (if abacavir use).

 An Added Tool: Vaccinations